 Non-Profit School Graduates were More Successful Non-profit school graduates have a slight edge over for-profit graduates in achieving career outcomes.
-According to survey results, 57% of non-profit school graduates have achieved at least one of three successful career outcomes compared to 50% of their for-profit peers. % Successful split by school type
+According to survey results, 57% of non-profit school graduates have achieved at least one of three successful career outcomes compared to 50% of their for-profit peers. % Successful split by school type 57% MBA / MA Combined 50%

 Taking a closer look, it appears attending a non-profit school impacted MBA graduates more significantly.
-For MBA graduates, 22% more non-profit than for-profit attendees achieved a successful career outcome.
-In comparison, for master's graduates, only 14% more non-profit than for-profit attendees had a successful outcome (although this based on a small sample size of 72).
+These graduates were 22% more likely than for-profit graduates to have achieved a successful career outcome.
+By comparison, master's graduates from nonprofit schools were only 14% more likely to have achieved successful outcomes (although this is from small sample size of 72). from non-profit school were 14% more likely.

 Tangible Degree Motivations Drive Positive Results Can a student's motivation in earning a degree predict success as a graduate?
-LinkedIn sought to answer this question by providing survey respondents with a list of 10 motivations, tangible and intangible, for pursuing their degree, and asked them to select their top three choices.
-Respondents were then categorized as having tangible or intangible motivations depending on the number of each they selected.
-For all graduates, 48% more of those with tangible motivations than those with intangible motivations were likely to have achieved successful outcomes.
-This difference was especially true for general master's graduates: 59% more of those with tangible motivations had successful outcomes.
-By comparison, for MBA graduates, only 31% more of those with tangible motivations had successful outcomes.
+LinkedIn sought to answer this question by providing survey respondents with a list of 10 motivations for pursuing their degree, and asked them to select their top three choices.
+These responses were then categorized as either tangible or intangible motivations.
+Graduates who had tangible reasons to earn their degree were 48% more likely to have achieved successful outcomes than those with intangible motivations.
+This is especially true of general master's graduates..
+Those with tangible motivations were 44% more likely to be classified as successful.
+By comparison, MBA graduates with tangible motivations were 10% more likely to be categorized as successful.

-were 48% more likely to have achieved Graduates who reported tangible motivations were also 13% more likely to feel satisfied with their degree.
+Graduates with were 48% more likely to have achieved successful outcomes.
+Graduates who reported tangible motivations were also 13% more likely to feel satisfied with their degree.
+MARKETERS:

 Use tangible motivations in your messaging to attract more success-driven prospects and students.

+TANGIBLE MOTIVATIONS

-TANGIBLE MOTIVATIONS - Increase salary • Upskill for a new role Start my own business Accelerate career Impact communities - Overcome a plateau at work
+- Increase salary • Upskill for a new role • Start a new business Accelerate career Impact communities

+- Overcome a plateau at work

-INTANGIBLE MOTIVATIONS • Meet family expectations • Pursue personal achievement • A passion for learning (no professional requirement) • Increase self-confidence on the job High Grit Correlates with Satisfaction Grit is an attribute that Dr. Angela Lee Duckworth, author and the Professor of Psychology with the University of Pennsylvania, has made popular in the field of education.
+INTANGIBLE MOTIVATIONS • Meet family expectations Pursue personal achievement • A passion for learning • Increase self-confidence on the job High Grit Correlates with Satisfaction Grit is an attribute that Dr. Angela Lee Duckworth, author and the Professor of Psychology with the University of Pennsylvania, has made popular in the field of education.
 Her work has defined grit as a person's ability to pursue long-term goals with perseverance and passion.
 LinkedIn used Dr. Duckworth's 8-question grit survey to classify respondents on a scale of high, medium, and low grit and then identify any correlation with satisfaction levels with their graduate degrees.
 What the results showed is that a high grit ranking correlates with the graduate's degree satisfaction.